-Do you dream of tropical beaches?
-Don't go and spend your holidays in Tawau!
-The people here are nice, but this Malaysian city in northeast Borneo is very ugly.
-Its only attraction is that it is the entry point to Indonesia.
+Dreaming of tropical beaches?
+Don't go to Tawau for your vacations!
+The people here are nice, but this Malaysian city in the north-east of Borneo is very small.
+Its only attraction is to be the entry point to Indonesia.

 Tawau and its concrete streets